Esri/arcgis-viewer-flex/README.md

 ## Contributing

-Anyone and everyone is welcome to contribute.
+Anyone and everyone is welcome to [contribute](CONTRIBUTING.md).

 ## Licensing
-Copyright 2012 Esri
+Copyright 2012-2013 Esri

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.